Denim Pinwheel Quilt

 And we were right!
 The quiet complexity that comes from mixing various Railroad Denim stripes gives this quilt such a rich story.
 The grid of nuanced color variations is reminiscent of a minimalist painting hanging in a museum, yet the humble denim cloth reminds me of my grandfather’s overalls, all lined up on the hooks beside the door of his farmhouse.
 The perfect mix of classic and modern.

-- 3/4 yard of Robert Kaufman’s Railroad Denim Medium Stripe, Indigo
+- Fabric for the Binding: 3/4 yard of Robert Kaufman’s Railroad Denim Medium Stripe, Indigo

-- 2 yards of Robert Kaufman’s Railroad Denim Micro Stripe, Indigo
+- Fabric for the Backing: 2 yards of Robert Kaufman’s Railroad Denim Micro Stripe, Indigo

 - 1 yard of Robert Kaufman’s Railroad Denim Medium Stripe, Indigo